 Justin Near (Nashville, TN) Inspired by the beautiful creations of her fellow Waldorf homeschoolers, Justin decided that she wanted to share the love, passion, and magic of that world with others.
 A Jane-of-all-trades and master of none, she thought she’d never find something that she was passionate about to do all of the time, but when a little girl had a spindling party, she became hooked and has never looked back.

 Nora Neeley (Independence, MO) Nora is a member of her local Button Club and enjoys the thrill and magic in creating.
 Seeing a vision come to life is so rewarding!
 She has been working with fabric and fiber since she was a child and doesn’t plan on stopping.

 Bex Oliger (Columbia, MO) Bex was raised in her mother’s (Carol Leigh Brack-Kaiser) fiber arts studio and was spinning, weaving and natural dyeing in her early teens.
 She developed the knitting side of the business to the point that it needed its own space, so Bex as run several incarnations of yarn shops in Columbia, MO for the last 15 years.
 She has taught over 30 different class topics in weaving, dyeing, crochet and knitting and now works as a knitwear designer and instructor.
 Bex is the founder and owner of Hillcreek Yarn Shoppe.

-Susan Wilson (Salem, MO) Susan Ream Wilson is a professional fingerweaver who has been practicing her craft for over 25 years.
-Her work is in the collections of six museums.
-To her knowledge, Susan is the only contemporary person to fingerweave shawls.
+Susan Ream Wilson (Salem, MO) Susan is a professional fingerweaver who has been teaching fingwerweaving for over 30 years.
+She has also done extensive research into the historical and pre-historical roots of her art.
+Her work is in the permanent collection of 7 museums.